Covid-19 (Coronavirus) - Keeping safe and well

 The latest information on symptoms of Coronavirus infection as well as advice on looking after yourself and what to do if you are a carer can be found on nhs.uk/conditions/coronavirus-covid-19/.

 As a Trust, our top priority remains the safety of our patients and staff and as the Covid-19 situation continues to evolve we are working with NHS England and our staff to ensure that we are working in line with Government guidance.
-This means that in order to reduce face to face contact we may make changes to services and to patient care.
+This means that sometimes we may make changes to the way we deliver patient care.
 We will only do this to protect our patients and staff and to ensure the whole NHS system works together to protect those whose need is greatest.
-Please click here for the latest information.

 A number of voluntary groups across South West London are offering their help to those who are unable to leave their homes during this difficult time.
 We have compiled a list of voluntary groups across Wandsworth, Merton, Richmond, Sutton and Kingston and have also included contact details for those services if you need them.
-You can find a full list of volunteer services pdf here (152 KB) .
+You can find a full list of volunteer services here.

 You can find lots of helpful information and guidance: